Istanbul districts: there are 39 districts of Istanbul of which 25 districts are situated on the European side and 14 of them on the Asian side

 Some regions have gained fame thanks to their historical assertions about renown or their modern donation to an urban lifestyle, while others are a perfect off-grid reputation for buyers who want to be far from the crowd of the city.

 The Arnavutkoy district, which should not be confused with a small village of the same name, takes place in northern Istanbul, and in last years, real estate investment has tripled due to mega projects such as the new Istanbul airport and the planned Channel route.

-Avcilar district, once was a small village and then a rich summer retreat, transformed into an industrial factory town in the 1960s.
-At the recent times, the quick urban renewal has led to great residential housing project with large facilities that make up the great level of property for sale in the city.
+Avcilar district once was a small village and then a rich summer retreat, transformed into an industrial factory town in the 1960s.
+In recent times, the quick urban renewal has led to great residential housing projects with large facilities that make up the great level of property for sale in the city.

 Bagcilar is one of the Istanbul districts, which has excellent transportation networks to the all of the city, is another region that has preserved its reputation in the past to represent great urban planning through community and residential projects.

 Its name is expressed as "homes with gardens" and this reflects the primary neighborhoods of Bahcelievler's middle-class status.
 In spite of the fact that tourists have little to discover in this region, residents like their ideal location and great transportation facilities.

 This district is renowned as a commercial and shopping center with its landmarks, such as the 76,000 square meter Carousel Shopping Center, which accommodates more than 1 million tourists each year under one roof.

 Basaksehir's low-key reputation, which was an independent district in 2009, which was far from tourism and real estate networks.
 Turkey's largest artificial lake and Sular valley, a playground and a park where there are themed events are taking place.
 Basakseir is one of the most rising districts of Istanbul in the real estate sector in recent years.
 This district is popular due to offering the most unique and great apartments for sale in Istanbul as well.